sagarbuddhic/questions/README.md

 ## AWS Topics

+Amazon Web Services, Inc. is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+These cloud computing web services provide distributed computing processing capacity and software tools via AWS server farms.

 ***Parameter store***

 Parameter Store, a capability of AWS Systems Manager, provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.